-We have been in practice for more than 30 years, and in that time, we’ve established a supply chain of excellent partners.
+We have been in practice for more than 30 years, and in that time, we have established a supply chain of excellent partners.
 With modern design software, we can share plans and work collaboratively with our partners, whether they are engineers, surveyors, landscape designers, or others.
 All of this is remote, and we’re very experienced at it.

 As with every other stage of the process, we make sure things are done visually, with image-heavy, virtual consultations that help everyone to get the right picture and the best designs.

 After your planning application, the next stage is to think about the details that go into your property.
 Our interior design team often joins at this stage as we have both architects and interiors working together under the same socially distanced roof.

 We regularly send product and material samples to our clients through the post, or for those local to our office we’ve been dropping samples at the door.
 Many suppliers are also happy to send out samples directly.
 If you can’t decide which flooring to choose, or tiles for your master suite, or curtains for the living room, it helps to get some samples into your hands.

 There’s no doubt the construction and interiors supply chain has been disrupted by the lockdown.

 You will likely need to try a broader range of suppliers and check their stability before placing an order.
 We can guide you in this process to help minimise your risk as we have a wide range of supplier relationships.

 You will not be surprised to hear we are very comfortable guiding our clients remotely via video calling for the detailed design stage too.
 We can present our ideas online and discuss this with you, just as we will have done with the initial designs prepared for your planning application.

 The building industry is now well practised at working in a COVID safe way.
 It has emerged from lockdown, and all builders have simple systems in place to keep their teams and you safe, including social distancing measures and proper hygiene practices.